Airbnb Income Expectations: Why Your Neighbor’s $300/Night Claim Misleads

 That kind of comparison gives you something useful.
 Casual neighbor talk does not.

 Start by looking at listings that truly resemble your property.
-Then compare more than their headline rate.
-Review the quality of their photos, the number of reviews, calendar activity, guest experience, amenities, and how often they appear booked across different dates.
+Then compare more than the headline rate.
+Review the quality of the photos, the number of reviews, calendar activity, guest experience, amenities, and how often they appear booked across different dates.

 The goal is to understand why a property earns what it earns, not just copy a price you heard.